lsst-dm/dmtn-205/index.rst

 Our proposal is to only load provenance into the ``Registry`` database if the execution system has at least attempted to run them.
 Quanta whose executions were blocked by failures in upstream quanta would not be included, even if present in the original ``QuantumGraph``.
-This leaves room for them to be added ny later submissions of the same graph (or subsets thereof) without any UUID conflicts.
+This leaves room for them to be added by later submissions of the same graph (or subsets thereof) without any UUID conflicts.

 The quantum-backed butler design is a solution to a problem unique to at-scale batch processing, so writing the ``QuantumGraph`` and datastore-records files to BPS-managed locations (such as its "submit" directory) there is completely fine.
 That's not true for provenance, which we want to work regardless of how execution is performed.